tcdl/msb/modules/microServiceClient/readme.md

 It has some basic implementations for consuming and producing messages.

-currently only supports REDIS a Apache Kafka implementation is on his way.
+currently only supports Redis an Apache Kafka implementation is on his way.

 ##getting started